lmichaudel/lmichaudel/README.md

-# Lucas Michaudel
+# 👋 Hi there

-👋 Hi, I’m Lucas Michaudel — a computer science & mathematics enthusiast from France.
+I’m Lucas Michaudel — a computer science & mathematics enthusiast from France.

 I love writing efficient solutions with limited resources, using low-level langages.
 I build graphics engines using technologies like Vulkan and OpenGL.
 I can also work with C# and Lua in game and tool pipelines.
 I take a lot of fun building complex projects like physics engine or state-of-the-art networking solutions.